 Body fat absorbs and holds Vitamin D, which means less of it available for use in the body.
 Obese children and adults are said to require 2 to 5 times more Vitamin D to treat and prevent deficiency.

 With so many potential barriers we can appreciate why Vitamin D deficiency is so common despite our body’s natural ability to produce it from sunlight and cholesterol.
 Human migration and its evolutionary by-products in addition to modern issues like air pollution and lifestyle changes have greatly limited our exposure to the sunlight needed for natural Vitamin D production.
 Even good sun exposure does not guarantee adequate serum levels of Vitamin D. Low Vitamin D serum levels may prevail despite abundant exposure to sunlight because of skin color, age, body fat and diet.

-Though we are always adapting to the changing environments we may need to supplement with Vitamin D to stay healthy.
-Maybe this is how we were meant to adapt as our lifestyle changes.
+Though we are always adapting to the changing environments we may need to supplement to avoid Vitamin D deficiency and stay healthy.